 (b) a period during which the player cannot purchase any entries.

 [Rule 44 amended: Gazette 4 Oct 2017 p.
-5118.]
+5118; 6 Nov 2020 p.
+4160.]

 45. Entries

-(1) It is the responsibility of a player to satisfy themselves before purchasing an entry that all the details of the entry shown on the relevant page of Play Online, the Lotterywest App, a self-serve kiosk, and in-store entries are correct.
+(1) It is the responsibility of a Lotterywest member to satisfy themselves before purchasing an entry that all the details of the entry shown on the relevant page of Play Online, the Lotterywest App, a self-serve kiosk, and in-store entries are correct.

-(2) After an entry is purchased the Commission must provide to the player the following details relating to the entry —
+(2) After an entry is purchased the Commission or authorised provider must provide to the player the following details relating to the entry —

 (a) the name of the relevant game;